 Albufeira is the largest, liveliest and most energetic of all of the resort towns that line southern Portugal’s beautiful Algarve coastline.
-Albufeira provides stunning beaches, a glorious climate, a vast selection of restaurants and a buzzing nightlife; there is so much to love about Albufeira and this has transformed the once peaceful fishing village into the Algarve’s most popular holiday destinations.
+Albufeira provides stunning beaches, a glorious climate, varied eating and a buzzing nightlife.
+There is so much to love about Albufeira, and this is why this once peaceful fishing village has been transformed into the Algarve’s most popular holiday destination.

-Being the largest resort town of the Algarve, Albufeira has an extensive range of activities, attractions and hotels, making the town an ideal holiday destination for families, couples or groups looking to party.
-This guide will provide an introduction Albufeira for tourists who are planning to visit this fantastic region of Portugal.
+Being the largest resort town of the Algarve, Albufeira has an extensive range of activities, attractions and accommodation, making the town the ideal holiday destination for families, couples or groups looking to party.
+This guide will provide an introduction to Albufeira, for tourists who are planning to visit this fantastic region of Portugal.

 Though Albufeira welcomes a wide range of visitors, it is still primarily a family holiday destination, with facilities and activities that are perfectly suited for children of all ages.
-Young children will be welcomed throughout, while difficult to please teenagers will be entertained by the waterparks, themeparks and the general excitement about the town.
-Albufeira has a lot to offer visitors and for a guide to the most popular sights and activities of Albufeira please click here.
+Young children will be welcomed throughout, while difficult to please teenagers will be entertained by the waterparks, theme parks and the general excitement about the town.

-For those visitors who tire of the beaches there are many interesting day trips, including the towns of Silves, Faro and Loulé, and these can be explored independently using the inexpensive public transport.
-A more leisurely activity is to join one of the excellent boat tours that depart from the marina, these tours range from deep sea fishing trips, coastal tours, dolphin watching trips, all the way through to party boats.
+If during your holiday you tire of the beaches, there are many interesting day trips, including the historic and cultural towns of Silves, Faro and Loulé.
+These can be explored independently using the inexpensive bus services.
+A more leisurely activity is to join one of the excellent boat tours that depart from the marina, and these tours range from deep sea fishing, coastal tours, dolphin watching, and all the way through to party boats.

-Albufeira is able to cater for the two extremes of tourists (families and stag/hen do’s) as there are two separate and very different areas of the town; the Old Town and The Strip.
-The Old Town is a series of traditional Portuguese streets and plazas that are based around the historic centre of Albufeira.
-The pretty cobbled streets of the Old Town are lined with every possible type of restaurant and the entire district is family focused.
+Albufeira is able to cater for the two extremes of tourists (families and party/stag/hen holidays) as there are two separate and very different areas of the town; the Old Town and The Strip (New Town).

 The Average weather of Albufeira